nativescript-community/ui-chart/README.md

 * `tns plugin add @nativescript-community/ui-chart`

-Be sure to run a new build after adding plugins to avoid any issues.

 ---

-Experimental plugin to draw charts using @nativescript-community/ui-canvas.
-It is a direct JS port of [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart)
+This plugin is based on [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart), a powerful & easy to use chart library.
+Therefore, special thanks goes to Philipp Jahoda, the creator of [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) and the rest of his team.

+Instead of directly importing existing native libraries, this library has been rewritten in TypeScript, using '@nativescript-community/ui-canvas' plugin API.
+Plugin 'ui-canvas' is an extremely powerful tool that converts Android Native Canvas API to a cross-platform API for NativeScript framework.
+In few words, 'ui-chart' has the same code-base for both Android and iOS.

+In short, these are the benefits of rewriting library into a NativeScript plugin:
+* Same codebase for iOS and Android.
+Makes maintaining the library very easy.
+* Smaller apps size because there are no native libs or native frameworks to consume space.
+All done with the power of {N}

 The main goal was to prevent the need for marshalling all datasets.
-This is extremelly heavy, costly and uncessary!
+This is extremelly heavy, costly and unnecessary!

-The demo_vue app show the power of the future plugin:
+Demo samples manifest the power of 'ui-chart' plugin:

-* It is the fastest drawing library in comparaison to ```@nativescript-community/ui-chart``` and ```nativescript-mpchart```.
+* It is the fastest drawing library in comparison to ```@nativescript-community/ui-chart``` and ```nativescript-mpchart```.
 This is due to:
     - do not marshal or recreate any subset of the data sets.
 Directly uses the provided array.
     - can share the same data array beetween multiple datasets
     - still use the power of native arrays to NOT marshal arrays of positions while drawing lines with ```@nativescript-community/ui-canvas```
-* Same JS codebase for iOS and Android.
-Makes maintaining the library very easy.
-* smaller apps size because no native libs or no native framework.
-All done with the power of {N}